State Indicators and Elements of High-Quality InclusionUpdated December 15, 2023, 9:54 AM

-- Use a variety of formats, including on-site activities, to build capacity of local programs to use evidence-based practices.
+- Use a variety of formats, including on-site activities, to build capacity of local programs to use EBPs.

-State ECE agencies use a cross-sector approach to coordinate evidence-based professional development efforts to build personnel capacity to provide high-quality inclusive programs.
+State ECE agencies use a cross-sector approach to coordinate evidence-based professional development to build staff capacity to provide high-quality inclusive programs.
 Staff include child care, Head Start, and public Pre-K providers and aides, early interventionists, special educators, related service providers, and administrators.

-- Ensure policies allow for the coordination of cross-sector professional development.
+- Ensure policies allow for coordinated cross-sector professional development.

 - Identify and coordinate funding streams and resources for cross-sector professional development.

 - Use a common knowledge, language, and competency base for all staff across sectors, centered around developmentally-appropriate pedagogy, inclusive practices, and an understanding of bias and racism in ECE settings.

 - Ensure access to cross-sector professional development opportunities on evidence-based inclusion practices.

 - Coordinate access to instructional coaches, mentors, or consultants (for example, Early Childhood Mental Health Consultation (ECMHC)) for local programs focused on inclusion.

 - Provide information on environmental assessments and tools to local programs that specifically measure the quality of inclusion in ways that are easily accessible (for example, by language, reading level) and adapted to various relevant parties (for example, teachers, therapists, administrators, or families from diverse communities).

 - Evaluate how a cross-sector approach and coordination of professional development impact local program capacity for high-quality inclusion by: